Ginny Estupinian PhD, ABPP

 • Physical symptoms of stress are severe or long-lasting

 At my office, I understand that each individual’s experience with stress is unique.
-I use a variety of empirically validated assessments to determine and quantify your specific challenges.
+I utilize a range of empirically validated assessments to identify and quantify your specific challenges.
 From there, I develop a personalized treatment plan using evidence-based protocols.

-My approach includes cognitive-behavioral therapy, stress resilience training, and coping skills development.
-I work closely with you confidentially and privately to help you achieve your goals and develop effective stress management strategies.
+My approach incorporates cognitive-behavioral therapy, stress resilience training, and the development of coping skills.
+I work closely with you in a confidential and private setting to help you achieve your goals and develop effective stress management strategies.

 Take the next step towards a less stressful life.